yana-qaSwe/testversion/README.md

 **Steps:**

-1. Open Demoshopping.ru
+1. Open qa.demoshopping.ru
 2. In the quantity input field on any product card, enter invalid characters such as "+", "-", ".", ",'.
-3. Click "Add to card"
+3. Click "Add to cart"

-**Actual result**: the product was added to the card.
+**Actual result**: the product was added to the cart.

 **Expected result**: negative values should be rejected.